kcc-nma-art128/assignment/week02/README.md

 ```

+## IDs vs Classes vs Elements
+- What is an ID?
+- What is a Class?
+- When should you use them?

+## CSS Specificity
+- What is specificity?
+- Why does it matters?

 ## Base HTML & CSS
 What is the best way to start coding from scratch?
 What HTML/CSS code do front-end developers commonly repeat across multiple projects?